-i.
-The target cost of the product is undetermined thus far until clients discuss but it will need to allow for an iPhone, a stand, and any attachment that is necessary to put over the camera to replicate microsurgery practice as best as possible.
-There are existing products whose costs are at least \$100,000 [5] which is drastically greater than the target cost.
-The prototype is a cheap alternative for medical students to use for remote training, using materials that are commonly owned.
+- i.
+The target cost of the product is undetermined, but shall be less than our clients budget of \$500 - ii.
+Cost for an iPhone, a stand, and any attachment that is necessary to put over the camera to replicate microsurgery practice are not considered as part of the budget for this project.
+Since the existing products cost at least \$100,000 [5] which is drastically greater than the target cost.
+The prototype, even considering the cost for the equipment listed above, will be a cheap alternative for medical students to use for remote training, using materials that are commonly owned.

-2. Miscellaneous
+3. Miscellaneous

-a.
+c.
 Standards and Specifications:

 - i.
 ISO 10936-1:2017 - Specifies the requirements for microscopes used during surgical procedures, so the team must adhere to these specifications when creating a design.
 However, since this prototype will be used for practice purposes, the requirements many not all apply [6] - Code of Federal Regulations Title 21, Volume 8, Sec.
 882.4525 Microsurgical instrument [7] - The final deliverable will fall into the Class I medical device category, which is exempt from the premarket notification procedures 510(k) - iii.
 Code of Federal Regulations Title 21, Volume 8, Sec.
 878.4700 Surgical microscope and accessories [8] - The final deliverable, under definition of this section, will be a Class I device.
-However, since the recording device in this design will be a DC powered smartphone, no more actions shall be made upon this regulation b.
+However, since the recording device in this design will be a DC powered smartphone, no more actions shall be made upon this regulation d.
 Customer:

 - i.
 The customer would prefer the delay of relaying the image to the headset to be minimized for enhance practicing technique (less than 0.5 s) - ii.
 The quality of the camera while zooming should be clear enough to clearly see the material being worked upon.
 2x zoom using an iPhone 11 Pro was tested to be the most practical.
 The requirement is that the trainee is able to see the suture, which is 0.070 mm [1] - iii.
 The camera should be able to show the depth of the workspace in order to help determine the distance between the instruments being utilized and the suture on the workbench.
 This may require the use of two lenses to allow for a binocular view - iv.
-The device should be comfortable to wear for extended periods of time c.
+The device should be comfortable to wear for extended periods of time e.
 Patient-related concerns:

 - i.
 As this is a device used for practice, there will be no requirements for patient confidentiality. - ii.
 Sterilization should not be an issue with regard to the camera setup.
-However, it may be practical to clean the headset with a wipe between uses. - d.
-Competition:
+However, it may be practical to clean the headset with a wipe between uses. - f.
+Competing designs:

-- Augmented Reality (Mixed Reality) The Microsoft Hololens is a very complex device which allows for similar types of practice.
+i.
+Augmented Reality (Mixed Reality)

+The Microsoft Hololens is a very complex device which allows for similar types of practice.
 However, the Hololens is much less accessible and much more expensive.
 This will be an alternative that is possible to use from many different remote locations.
 Meanwhile, mixed reality provided by Hololens is rather redundant for the purpose of the clients.
+[9]

-[9] - Exoscopic Platforms Zeiss, Olympus and Mitaka are well known medical device providers for exoscopes, featuring high definition images of the field with 8x to 30x magnifying capability.
+Exoscopic Platforms Zeiss, Olympus and Mitaka are well known medical device providers for exoscopes, featuring high definition images of the field with 8x to 30x magnifying capability.
 However, the price varies from 0.2 to 1.5 million dollars, resulting in limited access for trainees from less developed regions [5].